roalyr/godot-for-3d-open-worlds/README.md

 More details about logarithmic depth at https://github.com/godotengine/godot-proposals/issues/3539.

 ## Installation
+Binaries available for Linux, Windows and Android.
-You can download binaries and templates (not all of them were made) at [releases](https://github.com/roalyr/godot-for-3d-open-worlds/releases/).
+You can download binaries and templates (debug) at [releases](https://github.com/roalyr/godot-for-3d-open-worlds/releases/).
 You can build it from source.
-Refer to [rebuild script](rebuild.sh) for convenience.
+Refer to `rebuild_` scripts in root folder for convenience.

 <br/><br/>
 <br/><br/>